parhammhd/my-website/README.md

 ## Deployment

-The site is deployed to my VPS using a custom Bash script.
+The site is deployed to my VPS using a Github Actions Workflow.
 The public folder is served by Apache.

 ## Contributing